SkoolNotes/Taproot/2020ENG201/KBhENG201CloseReadingTimed.md

 Effect of sarcasm: famous. *Is famous sacrasm??*

-The sense of British superority used against him
+The sense of British superority used against him.
+Infatuation with titles.

+1. Infatuation with titles

 ## Claim Synthesis (Babingtonization)